 - How to measure the quality of a method to teach threshold concepts?

 - How can the findings support the design and development of new pedagogical materials that will enable us to more efficiently implement and improve student learning?

-Fillion N. & Zurcher B., Threshold concepts in formal logic, Canadian Society for the History and Philosophy of Science, Ottawa, 2015.
+Fillion, N., & Zurcher, B. (2015, May).
+Threshold concepts in formal logic.
+Paper presented at the Canadian Society for the History and Philosophy of Science (CSHPS) Annual Meeting, Ottawa, ON.

 A component of the project was to produce a set of exercises that would supplement the textbook, specifically designed to help the many students whose first language is not English.
 This is now available:

 Fillion N. (2016).
 Introduction to Logic Exercises: 694 supplemental exercises for “An Introduction to Logic” by R.T.W.~Arthur, Broadview Press, distributed online for free with book purchase.